Gaganjeet Bhullar

-Gaganjeet Singh Bhullar (born 27 April 1988) is an Indian professional golfer who plays on the European Tour.
+Gaganjeet Singh Bhullar (born 27 April 1988) is an Indian professional golfer who plays on the Asian Tour.
 He was awarded Arjuna Award in 2013.

 Amateur career

 Bhullar was born to Sikh parents in Kapurthala, India.
 He was India's number one amateur in 2004 and 2006 and was part of the Indian team that won the silver medal at the 2006 Asian Games.
 He finished in a tie for seventh in the individual competition.
 Bhullar turned professional in 2006.

 Professional career

 2006-2008

 Bhullar started his professional career on the Professional Golf Tour of India where he has yet to miss a cut.
 He played in seven events in the 2006-07 season and never finished lower than T-18.
 He also recorded three top ten finishes, including two runners-up.
 He finished fifth on the tour's Order of Merit list.
 In 2007-08, he played in 14 events and recorded 10 top-10 finishes, including three runners-up.
 For the second year in a row, he finished in fifth on the Order of Merit.
 2009 has been Bhullar's most successful year on tour but he has played in fewer tournaments due to his concentration on the Asian Tour.
 Bhullar has won three of the four tournaments he has played in.
 He won the PGTI Players Championship at Panchkula Golf Club in March, his first professional victory.
 He also won the PGTI Players Championship presented by Rambagh Golf Club and the PGTI Players Championship presented by Aamby Valley Golf Club in back to back weeks in May.
 He finished in a tie for second at the SAIL Open which was co-sanctioned by the Asian Tour.

 Bhullar began his career on the Asian Tour in 2007.
 He played in nine events, making seven cuts while recording a runner up finish at the Indonesia President Invitational.
 He finished in 77th on the Order of Merit with $52,413.
 2008 was Bhullar's first full season on the Asian Tour.
 He played in 21 events, making 14 cuts while recording one top-10 finish.
 He didn't secure his tour card for 2009 until the second to last tournament of the year, when he finished T-11 at the Johnnie Walker Cambodian Open.
 Bhullar entered the tournament in 67th on the Order of Merit, needing to finish in the top 65 to earn his tour card for 2009.
 Neven Basic, who was in 65th, missed the cut so on the final day of the event it was a battle between Bhullar and Adam Groom, who was in 66th.
 Bhullar entered the day three shots behind Groom but shot the best round of the day (64) while Groom shot a 75.
 The combination of Bhullar's eight under round and Groom's poor performance put Bhullar into 65th, only $681 ahead of Groom.